janwilmans/nullptr/_posts/2018-02-11-common-code-smells.md

     if (something > maximumTemperature ) ...

-Notice that your brain is now probably suddenly trying to make sense of the function and questions aride like:
+Notice that your brain is now probably suddenly trying to make sense of the function and questions arise like:

 *   should this be a floating pointer number
 *   are these in Celsius of Fahrenheit

-These are good questions and that kind of questions my be answered by the name of the variable sometimes.
+These are good questions and that kind of question may be answered by the name of the variable sometimes.
 This also leads into the question: should that not be part of the type of the variable so trying to assign degrees of Celsius to degrees Fahrenheit would be a compiler error.
 This can be accomplished by using the [boost units library][5].
 There is an excellent [talk on this subject by Robert Ramey from CPPCON2015][6].

 > [One class for everything][7]